groundhoggwp/holler-box/readme.txt

 **Advanced Settings**

-- Pages: choose all pages, or enter page IDs, separated by comma.
-For example: 701,5,678
+- Pages: choose all pages, or select certain pages and begin typing a page title.
+It will automatically populate a drop down list, simply click the page title or enter page titles comma separated like this: Home, Features, Pricing
 - New or returning: show to only new visitors (since you activated the plugin), or returning visitors.
 Tracked with the hwp_visit cookie.
 - When should we show: after the page loads, show immediately, with a delay, or based on user scroll.
 - When should it disappear: if you want the notification to show briefly and then disappear automatically, enter a delay here.